Joseph Maskell: Lawsuit

-In 1992, the first sexual abuse allegation against Maskell was made public by Wehner.
+In 1992, the second sexual abuse allegation against Maskell was made public by Wehner.
 He was removed from the ministry that year, and sent for evaluation and "treatment" at The Institute of Living.
 Maskell was reinstated in 1993 after the Archdiocese claimed it was unable to corroborate the allegation through an internal investigation.
 However, on September 8, 1993, criminal charges regarding Wehner's allegation were filed through Maryland Deputy Attorney General Ralph S. Tyler III.
 The lawsuit was dropped after the court rejected repressed memories as a scientifically proven memory mechanism.
 In 1994, another lawsuit was filed by Wehner, this time with Lancaster and four others, included allegations against gynecologist Christian Richter, who engaged in abuse with Maskell.
 Lawyers representing the Archdiocese were able to have the second lawsuit dropped due to the statute of limitations.

 Maskell was removed from the ministry on July 31, 1994.
 That same year, following the abuse allegations, Maskell fled to Wexford, Ireland, and was placed on "temporary leave".
 He was ordered not to perform any of his priestly duties.
 However, Maskell continued to practice psychology.
 According to Lancaster, "We do have word that there are two victims coming forward in Ireland."

-The Roman Catholic Diocese of Ferns was not made aware of Maskell's presence in Ireland by the Archdiocese and it was only discovered after Maskell performed Mass without approval.
+The Diocese of Ferns was not made aware of Maskell's presence in Ireland by the archdiocese and it was only discovered after Maskell celebrated Mass without approval.
 Ferns Diocese kept a file on Maskell dating from April 19, 1995, to September 22, 1998.
 On June 25, 1996, Ferns Diocese, after requesting information from Baltimore regarding Maskell, was informed that he was placed on leave following accusations of sexual abuse and that his whereabouts were unknown to the Archdiocese.